 You’ve made it to week 28 of your pregnancy — 26 weeks from conception!
-Chance are you’re feeling good and finally looking obviously pregnant to your friends and family.
-Let’s talk about baby weight and common pregnancy symptoms at week 28.
+Chances are you’re feeling pretty good overall and finally looking obviously pregnant not only to your friends and family but even to strangers.
+You may notice extra smiles, people holding doors for you, and a bit of extra attention when you’re out and about.
+What else is going on besides that cute bump?
+Let’s talk about baby weight and another common pregnancy symptom you may experience at week 28.

 Table of contents

 The third trimester is the “growth” period of your pregnancy, and you can expect your baby and belly to drastically grow in size and shape over the next several weeks.
 At 28 weeks, your baby is about 14 to 15 inches long from crown to heel.
 She weighs up to 2 lbs, 12 ounces (1).

 As moms, we continue to put on the baby weight, too!
 Your swollen belly is now the happy center of attention in every crowd.
 You’ve likely gained between 17 and 24 pounds.
 Plan to gain an average of .8 to 1 pound per week from now until the end of your pregnancy.
 Your uterus is about 3 3/4 inches above your belly button — about 11 inches from the pubic symphysis to the top of the uterus (2).

 At week 28 your little one is making some exciting developmental leaps and bounds, such as:

 - Surfactant (a substance that coats the inside of the alveoli — or air sacs — in the lungs so that they don’t stick together) needed for breathing at birth is formed